-Traveling to unfamiliar cultural regions with vegan or specific dietary restrictions can be very intimidating, even more so when exacerbated by a potential language barrier.
+Traveling to unfamiliar cultural regions with vegan or specific dietary restrictions can be very intimidating, especially with a language barrier.
 While I am not a vegan, I am an infrequent meat eater.
-I thought it would be a fun game to see what challenges I would face in trying to adhere to a vegan or vegetarian diet while in another country.
-Puerto Vallarta is a food mecca with extraordinarily diverse restaurants to choose from.
+While in Mexico, I thought it would be interesting to see how easy or difficult it would be to adhere to a vegan or vegetarian diet.
+Turns out, Puerto Vallarta makes it easy to eat healthily or avoid meat with a diversity of restaurants to choose from.

 Table of Contents

 During the course of my food journeys, I picked up a few key phrases important to making sure dietary restrictions are being met.
-While the general concept of veganism was known, there seemed to be a lot of misunderstandings on which ingredients are allowed.
+While the general concept of veganism was known, there seemed to be a lot of misunderstandings about which ingredients are allowed.
 Chefs and servers were always more than happy to accommodate very specific requests and modifications.
-I found it incredibly important to double check all ingredients.
-But you know, I have the same issues with misinformation back home, too.
+I found it incredibly important to double-check all ingredients.
+I tend to have the same common issues with miscommunication back home, too.

 - sin queso – without cheese

 - solamente – only